Guard Contracts & Statistical Primer

 max_caps = 5).
 If the sixth violation fires,spectral.summary.caps_exceeded = trueand the guard aborts the run.

-- Guarantees apply to evaluation slices only; task-level accuracy is not guaranteed.
+- Claims apply to configured evaluation slices; task-level accuracy requires task-specific evidence.

 - Dataset shift or tokenizer changes invalidate pairing schedules.